MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ## Use IntelliSense to complete words

 [IntelliSense](../ide/using-intellisense.md) is an invaluable resource when you're coding.
 It can show you information about available members of a type, or parameter details for different overloads of a method.
 You can also use IntelliSense to complete a word after you type enough characters to disambiguate it.
-Let's add a line of code to print out the ordered strings to the console window.
+Let's add a line of code to print out the ordered strings to the console window, which is the standard place for output from the program to go.

 1. Below the `query` variable, start typing the following code: